snowdrop/spring-boot-quickstart-istio/README.md

 The following instructions will let you to install 2 Spring Boot applications where the first is part of the Istio Site mesh `this is the Say Service` while the second that we call `Greeting service` is deployed as a standalone microservice.

+HTTP Client -> issue http request to call the `http://dsay-service/say` endpoint exposed by the Istio Ingress Proxy -> Address of the Say Service exposed behind an envoy Proxy is resolved
+-> request forwarded -> Envoy Proxy -> PAss HTTP Request to Say Service -> Call `http://greeting-service/greeting` -> Populate reponse which is returned

 To allow to inject the Envoy Proxy and initialize correctly the pod to route all the internal traffic to this Proxy, we are using a new Fabric8 Maven Plugin responsible to perform that enrichment process.

 Remark: The Fabric8 Maven Plugin enricher currently supports Istio 0.2.12.
 By adopting this enricher, then it is not longer required to use istioctl go client

+- Install the istio distribution locally according to these [instructions](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#download-and-install-istio-distribution)
+- Next, deploy the istio platform on Minishift using this [ansible playbook](https://github.com/snowdrop/istio-integration/blob/master/README-ANSIBLE.md#deploy-istio-on-openshift)

 - Get the `istio-enricher` enricher and compile it locally
 ```bash